Pilgrimage to Marian Shrines - October 3, 2022

 Today marks the end of a marvelous experience as we transfer to the airport for the return trip home, filled with memories and graces of this pilgrimage that will last a lifetime.

 - Daily Mass at holy sites

-- Roundtrip economy airfare from Seattle on Delta Airlines/Air France
+- Roundtrip economy airfare from Spokane on Delta Airlines/Air France

 - Porterage of one piece of luggage at airports and hotels

 - Knowledgeable, friendly, Catholic/Christian guides; whisper headsets; deluxe motor coach transportation to holy sites; all entrance fees listed on itinerary